furahaprojectshq/furahaprojectshq.github.io/README.md

 * To help mothers and single parent families who have the responsibility of taking care of their children.
 This programs aims to provide working opportunities for them through employment working for the Furaha Projects as they also provide for their families.
 * To provide sanitary products and education for the females in the community.
 To ensure that they know how to take care of themsleves and remain hygienic and manage symptoms and know more about their bodies to improve qaulity of life.

 * Will partner with local hospitals and companies that provide sanitary products to be able to aid the females in our communities.
+* # Furaha Analytics
+* (Coming soon) Tracking the metrics and data trends of our entire network.